Bordeaux tramway

-The Bordeaux tramway network (Tramway de Bordeaux, /fr/) consists of four lines serving the city of Bordeaux in Nouvelle-Aquitaine in southwestern France.
-The system has a route length of 77.5 km, serving a total of 133 tram stops.
+The Bordeaux tramway network (Tramway de Bordeaux, /fr/) consists of six lines serving the city of Bordeaux in Nouvelle-Aquitaine in southwestern France.
+The system has a route length of 82 km, serving a total of 133 tram stops.

 The first line of Bordeaux's modern tramway opened on 21 December 2003.
 The system is notable for using the Alstom APS ground-level power supply system in the city centre.
-It has been operated by Keolis Bordeaux since 1 May 2009.
+It has been operated by Keolis since 1 May 2009.